grommet/grommet/src/js/components/FormField/README.md

 **formField.error.iconContainer**

-The box container that is surronding the icon, accepts box props Expects `undefined`.
+Any valid Box props for the Box container surronding the icon Expects `object`.

 Defaults to